 The FATF member states' compliance with the FATF standards is regularly evaluated.
 The FATF evaluated Switzerland for the fourth time in 2016.
 Although it acknowledged the overall good quality of the Swiss system, it identified certain shortcomings and made corresponding recommendations.

-In June 2019, the Federal Council adopted the dispatch on the amendment of the Anti-Money Laundering Act (AMLA).
-The aim of this proposal is to implement some of the most important country report recommendations and to improve Switzerland's defence mechanism for money laundering and terrorist financing.
+Parliament adopted the amendment to the Anti-Money Laundering Act on 19 March 2021.
+The aim of this revision is to implement some of the most important country report recommendations and to improve Switzerland's defence mechanism for money laundering and terrorist financing.

 In addition to the Anti-Money Laundering Act, the Swiss Civil Code, the Swiss Code of Obligations, the Criminal Code, the Precious Metals Control Act and the Financial Market Supervision Act also need to be amended in order to implement the measures.

 The Federal Council additionally established the interdepartmental coordinating group on combating money laundering and the financing of terrorism (CGMF) in 2013.
 In June 2015, the CGMF published the first report on the national assessment of the risks of money laundering and terrorist financing (NRA).

 The CGMF has also published several analyses of money laundering and terrorist financing risks in various areas (see below: "Further information" > "Reports").
 Further analytical reports are being prepared.

 Bericht "National Risk Assessment (NRA): Betrug und Phishing zwecks betrügerischen Missbrauchs einer Datenverarbeitungsanlage als Vortat zur Geldwäscherei" (PDF, 1 MB, 14.10.2020)(only in German and in French)

 Bericht "National Risk Assessement (NRS): Korruption als Geldwäschereivortat" (PDF, 2 MB, 15.07.2019)(only in German and in French)